 We deliver Paediatric care with a specialist team including paediatric surgeons and paediatric anaesthetists, along with a dedicated team of qualified paediatric nurses.

-- We offer general and specialized services to children under six years of age, as well as those aged up to 17 years with cancer.
+- We offer general and specialized services to children 15 years and below, as well as those aged up to 17 years with cancer.

 - Neonatal services for premature babies with a novel innovation that uses a pre-heated room serving as one big incubator, for temperature regulation.